4levels/transparentwindows/README.md

 ### WARNING:
 * This extension may break anything else that changes opacity.
 * Having many transparent windows may and probably will kill your performance.
 You may expiriance lag while dragging windows around.
 It all depends on your hardware tho.
+* You use this extenion at your own risk.
+If you have any doubts, do NOT install it.

 HOW TO INSTALL:
 ---------------